bounded-systems/hooksmith/README.md

 ## Known Issues

-- Some example files have compilation errors due to API changes
+- Some example files have compilation errors due to API changes (most have been fixed)
 - Tests need to be updated to match current API signatures
 - Xtask commands must be run from the `xtask/` directory
+- Some validation logic may have changed, causing test failures in examples

 ## License